pazs10ve/Vaanika.AI/README.md

-# Kalasetu Voice & Video Agent
+# Vaanika.AI

-"Vaanika.AI is a full-stack multimodal AI studio that empowers creators to create and narrate stories that inspire.
+Vaanika.AI is a full-stack multimodal AI studio that empowers creators to create and narrate stories that inspire.

 ### Voice Agent
 - **Text-to-Audio Generation:** Convert text into speech using the ElevenLabs API.